 Middle Park was a Higher Elementary school which continued for a further two years beyond the ordinary primary levels.
 At the conclusion of the year, the eighth-grade scholars sat for the Merit Certificate - which was still regarded as a sufficient qualification for a working man.

 My parents considered the possible alternatives carefully before sending me to Scotch College.
 It meant some financial hardship for them, but the real decision lay in the quality of the School itself.
-My father ?? - -?? three years in the Melbourne Grammar Prep ?? - -?? had left him with few illusions about the results to expect - scholastic, sporting, and social - from that institution, despite its emphasis on the classics.
+My father, who's three years in the Melbourne Grammar Prep, had left him with few illusions about the results to expect - scholastic, sporting, and social - from that institution, despite its emphasis on the classics.

 I started in 1925, the last year before the final remnant of the original Scotch College - which had been located in East Melbourne since 1851 - was to migrate to Hawthorn.
 Several years earlier the major part of the School had transferred to a magnificent sequestered site on the Yarra River.
 The buildings were of red brick and they looked somewhat brash when compared with the bluestone antiquity and nostalgia of Melbourne Grammar and the old East Melbourne Scotch.
 When I first saw the school, I was conscious that its buildings were more practical and set for contemporary learning and hard work than the old bluestone piles seemed to be.
 I accompanied my father for an interview the day before the first term began.
 We greatly disappointed the vice-principal because my father refused to let me learn Greek and Latin, which were Vice-Principal 'Bumpy' Ingram's special subjects.
 I was thankful to my father - though for different reasons.
 He regarded these languages as unnecessary for the new age starting around us, and I was eager to escape the memorisation of useless words.
 Bumpy Ingram saw these studies as a necessary discipline for a proper education.